joedolson/access-monitor/readme.txt

 You can test the page you're viewing using a link in the admin bar labeled 'A11y Check'.

-* In the admin, the entirety of the WordPress admin HTML is only tested on the Dashboard.
-On other admin pages, only the code inside the `wpbody-content` container is passed to Tenon.
 * On the front-end, only Pages and individual posts or custom post type pages can be tested.
 Archive pages are not currently passed to Tenon.

 Help [translate Access Monitor](https://translate.wordpress.org/projects/wp-plugins/access-monitor/)!